-If you're looking for JMeter Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research JMeter has a market share of about 10.0%.
-So, You still have opportunity to move ahead in your career in JMeter Engineering.
-Mindmajix offers Advanced JMeter Interview Questions 2018 that helps you in cracking your interview & acquire dream career as JMeter Engineer.
+If you're looking for JMeter Interview Questions for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, JMeter has a market share of about 10.0%.
+So, You still have the opportunity to move ahead in your career in JMeter Engineering.
+Mindmajix offers Advanced JMeter Interview Questions 2019 that helps you in cracking your interview & acquire a dream career as JMeter Engineer.

-There are five testing techniques which are common in the present scenario.
+There are five testing techniques that are common in the present scenario.
 They are

 The process of evaluating the performance of applications under greater load is known as Performance Testing.
-Basically it’s a non functional testing and is generally done prior to the categorizing the app on production.
+Basically, it’s nonfunctional testing and is generally done prior to categorizing the app on production.
 Actually, this ensures that the app will work fine under all the circumstances and don’t face issues like crashing during the real load.
 Performance monitoring is a very essential task.

 There are certain activities that are generally performed during this task and they are: